-The majority of performances on the Main stage, Radio 1/NME stage and BBC Introducing stage were recorded by the BBC.
+The majority of performances on the Main Stage, 1Xtra Arena and In New Music We Trust Stage will be recorded by the BBC.

-We endeavour to air these performances live or show extended highlights across BBC Three, Radio 1, Red Button, BBC iPlayer and here online.
+We will endeavour to air these performances live or show extended highlights on BBC Three, Radio 1, Red Button and here online.

 Why don't we show all artists and songs?